Richard Hayes (singer): Television and military career

 Hayes was drafted into the military in 1953.
 He served in the Army and was stationed originally in Fort Dix, New Jersey, then in Governors Island, New York.
 He served during the last few months of the Korean War.
 During his service in the military, Hayes was selected to become the co-host of Arlene Francis and replacement for Steve Allen on the game show Talent Patrol.
 He remained with the series until its cancellation in 1955 and left the military that same year.

-Hayes also made frequent guest star appearances on The Ed Sullivan Show and The Robert Q. Lewis Show between 1956-1964.
+Hayes made frequent guest star appearances on The Ed Sullivan Show and The Robert Q. Lewis Show between 1956 and 1964.
 Hayes also made frequent appearances on Arthur Godfrey's radio and television programs between 1958 and 1972.

 Later career

 Shortly after the release of his last record in 1964, Hayes worked on several game shows.
-He first worked as an announcer on the original ABC game show Supermarket Sweep from 1965-1967, followed by a stint as host of the 1967-1968 series The Baby Game.
-From 1970-1971, Hayes was the host of the syndicated version of the game show Name That Tune.
-He also was the host of the Canadian syndicated hidden camera game show All About Faces from 1971-1972.
+He first worked as an announcer on the original ABC game show Supermarket Sweep from 1965 to 1967, followed by a stint as host of the 1967–1968 series The Baby Game.
+From 1971 to 1972, Hayes was the host of the Canadian syndicated hidden camera game show All About Faces.

 In the late 1970s, Hayes moved back to New York where he became a congenial radio host.
 He first spent several years at WMCA in New York, then went to WWDB in Philadelphia, and from there to WCAU 1210am (now WPHT), where he stayed until 1990.
-While on radio in Philadelphia, he wrote and recorded his radio show theme song to the tune of Secret Agent Man.
+While on radio in Philadelphia, he wrote and recorded his radio show theme song to the tune of "Secret Agent Man".

 Personal life and death

-Hayes was originally married to actress Peggy Ann Garner from 1951-1953.
+Hayes was originally married to actress Peggy Ann Garner from 1951 to 1953.
 Hayes was Garner's co-star on Two Girls Named Smith.
 Garner and Hayes divorced in 1953.
 Hayes married a second time.
 With his second wife, Hayes had four children; Drew, Jackie, Jim and Gideon.
-His son Jim is a TV sportscaster for The St. Louis Cardinals Major League Baseball team.
+His son Jim is a TV sportscaster for the St. Louis Cardinals Major League Baseball team.
 His son Drew works for Cumulus Talk Radio in Los Angeles.

-Hayes died on March 10, 2014, in Los Angeles, California, after battling a long illness.
-Survived by his children and several grandchildren, Hayes died at the age of 84.
+Hayes died on March 10, 2014, in Los Angeles, California, at the age of 84 after battling a long illness.
+He was survived by his children and several grandchildren.